Last Night at the Telegraph Club: Background

 The story for Last Night at the Telegraph Club was first published by Malinda Lo in an anthology as a short story, named "New Year".
 Lo came up with the idea for it when she heard about the lesbian bars that operated in North Beach, near San Francisco's Chinatown.

 She spent three years writing the book.
 During her research for the book, Lo visited the GLBT Historical Society.
 The author also drew from her own experience going to lesbian bars to write some of the scenes.

 Lo's book was influenced by Sarah Waters' Tipping the Velvet and Patricia Highsmith's The Price of Salt.
 She was also inspired by Kevin Kwan's Crazy Rich Asians when deciding to use footnotes for occasions where Chinese words appear.
 Lo also mentions Rise of the Rocket Girls, by Nathalia Holt, and Wide-Open Town: A History of Queer San Francisco to 1965, by Nan Alamilla Boyd, as two books she was reading when writing the original short story, which influenced her writing.
+The title was inspired by the novel Last Night at the Blue Angel: A Novel by Rebecca Rotert.